mancini0/secwager/README.md

 This repo demonstrates what I've found to be the most productive framework to develop cloud native microservices:

 1. Keep all of your code in a monorepo.
-CI/CD becomes trivial in a monorepo when using Bazel as your build system - see this [talk](https://www.youtube.com/watch?v=DTvXa-iqrfA).
+CI/CD is easier in a monorepo when using Bazel as your build system - see this [talk](https://www.youtube.com/watch?v=DTvXa-iqrfA).
 2. Define your microservices as [gRPC](https://grpc.io) services (see /proto directory for examples).
     - protobuf / gRPC enjoys a very concise syntax, compared to alternatives such as openapi.
     - gRPC services use HTTP/2  and are performant.
 Protobuf allows faster serialization compared to json, and is typesafe.